 The District provides for an Accelerated Placement Program (APP) for qualified students.
 It provides students with an educational setting with curriculum options that are usually reserved for students who are older or in higher grades than the student.
 Accelerated placement includes, but may not be limited to, early entrance to kindergarten or first grade, accelerating a student in a single subject, and/or grade acceleration.
+Students in Grades 9 - 12 who meet or exceed the state benchmark on state assessments in ELA, Math and Science will automatically be enrolled in the next most rigorous course.
+Parents can opt their student out of the course placement by enrolling them in another course to fit their future needs.
 Participation is open to all students who demonstrate high ability and who may benefit from accelerated placement.
 It is not limited to students who have been identified as gifted or talented.
 Please contact the building principal for additional information.